SparshJainChajjed/Check-360/README.md

 7.Once loaded, click Update (optional but recommended).

 That’s it!
-Check360 is now successfully installed and ready to use.
+Check360 is now successfully installed and ready to use, go to https://sparshjainchajjed.github.io/terms-and-service/ (this is a sample t&c page to test the project)